Project

 Decoupled rising vessel with Kerbal onboard put on rails and destroyed when 20 km away

-Added by germanicianus over 8 years ago.
-Updated over 8 years ago.
+Added by germanicianus about 9 years ago.
+Updated about 9 years ago.

 Status: